 The penile implant surgery is minimally invasive and a relatively simple operation, performed on a day care basis.
 The operation usually takes between 1 and 2 hours and is performed as outpatient day surgery with no overnight stay required in the hospital.
-The surgeon’s skill and experience and the surgical technique employed is of paramount importance to achieve an excellent result.
-This sections discusses the different surgical techniques and our preferred method.
+The surgeon’s skill and experience and the surgical technique employed are of paramount importance to achieve an excellent result.
+This section discusses the different surgical techniques and our preferred method.

 Irrespective of the technique employed, an experienced surgeon would aim to achieve the following:

 • Minimize the chance of infection of the implant

 • Ensure the perfect fitting of the implant so as to prevent penile length loss or other issues associated with a poor fitting such as post-operative pain